Super (2010 American film): Critical response

 Entertainment Weekly critic Owen Gleiberman wrote, "This trifle about a doofus who becomes a costumed superhero, even though he has no special powers, might have seemed funkier before Kick-Ass.
 Yet the movie is written and directed by James Gunn with a certain whimsical black-comic flair ...
 It's really a one-joke movie, but the joke is a good one: Frank's 'crusade' is just a geek's screw-loose revenge, which Wilson, digging into the character's misery, makes oddly sympathetic."
 Conversely, Scott Weinberg of Cinematical wrote, "Chock full of insanely graphic violence, awash in thoroughly un-PC perspectives, and more than willing to keep on punching long after the audience is virtually incredulous, Super is fun and funny, dark and twisted, semi-schizophrenic and certifiably insane.
 What I liked most was its simple audacity.
-And [Elliot] Page."
+And Ellen Page."

 Box office

 Super made $46,549 on opening weekend with eleven theaters, averaging $4,232 per theater, which was considered by analysts to be "a disappointing start" for the film.
 Conversely, the film fared better on VOD and had been anticipated to be the most successful film VOD for IFC.
 As of August 2011, it made $1.2 million on DVD and Blu-ray sales.

-During an interview actor Rainn Wilson explained his thoughts about the struggling box office performance, saying the risky tonal decision worked against the film in its limited theatrical release: "It is a comedy.
+During an interview, Wilson explained his thoughts about the struggling box office performance, saying the risky tonal decision worked against the film in its limited theatrical release:"It is a comedy.
 It's also an action movie, and it's also a drama, and it's also a really [messed] up genre, cult type of film.
 It's all of those things at one time, and people are not used to it.
-They're used to like, oh, 'The Avengers' has some comedy in it, but it's action, and it's a comic-book-type thing.
+They're used to like, oh, The Avengers has some comedy in it, but it's action, and it's a comic-book-type thing.
 People really know exactly what world they're in.
 But in this one, it mixes so many different worlds, you're really off-balance.
 'Cause you don't know if the next scene is going to be someone crying, or it's going to be ludicrous or it's going to be an animated sequence or an action sequence.
 You just don't know."